parkerhutchinson/SCLI/README.md

 }
 ```

-The command runner does actually impose any limitations on how the command is written. as long as words are joined with punctuation you can write the command
+The command runner doesn't actually impose any limitations on how the command is written. as long as words are joined with punctuation you can write the command any way you like. `mycommand my-command command:subcommand` etc.

 ## Commands

-You always access the list of commands with the parent contentful command `$ acli contentful -h`.
-This section helps clarify what those commands do in more detail.
+You always access the list of commands with the parent contentful command e.g. `$ scli contentful -h` This section helps clarify what those commands do in more detail.

 #### create-environment